SnorreSelmer/stationeers_ic10/mips-programming-101.md

 slt HeaterOn CurrentTemperature MinimumTemperature
 ```

 They could do the exact same thing, but the bottom one actually explains what's going on.
-And it's still shorter that 57 characters.
+And it's still shorter than 57 characters.

 If you're juggling 10+ registers in your code without naming them, the chances of getting them mixed up increases greatly.
 And if you do make a mistake somewhere, trying to follow the code can be more complicated than if you used named variables.